prryplatypus/ergate/docs/docs/basics/workflow-step-labels.md

 Workflow steps may be manually ordered and redirected by use of `GoToStep` and step labels.

-Workflow steps can be labelled by passing a label string as an argument to the `step` decorator.
+Workflow steps can be labelled by passing a `label` string as a keyword argument to the `step` decorator.

 Workflow ordering can be preempted and redirected by raising the `GoToStep` exception, passing either the workflow step label or its numeric index.

-Workflows may also be advanced directly to completion by rasing the `GoToEnd` exceptions.
+Workflows may also be advanced directly to completion by raising the `GoToEnd` exceptions.

 ## Defining workflow labels